 To gain greater customer knowledge, the companies in the survey said they would be investing significantly in smarter analytics and technologies.
-While 29 percent of surveyed companies reported that they are using big data analytics today that number doubles to 58 percent over the next 2 years.
+While 29 percent of surveyed companies reported that they are using big data analytics today that number doubles to 58 percent over the next two years.

 The use of predictive analytics, customer path-to-purchase analytics, and artificial intelligence are also expected to double during that timeframe, to 59 percent, 54 percent and 43 percent, respectively.
-Other analytical tools targeted for fast growth include real-time tracking systems, scenario modelling and stress testing and micro targeting capabilities.
+Other analytical tools targeted for fast growth include real-time tracking systems, scenario modeling and stress testing and micro targeting capabilities.

 “By paying close attention to customer path-to-purchase mapping, consumer companies will be able to understand emerging shifts in customer dynamics,” says Johnson.
 “In some cases, consumers are moving faster than we expected.
 They are drawing on new channels, new methods, and new paths to purchase.
 And some are moving as slowly as they were before.
 The risk is thinking that everybody is moving at the same pace.
-They are not, and path-to-purchase analytics will help guide their judgement.”
+They are not, and path-to-purchase analytics will help guide their judgment.”

-Today’s corporate priorities are centred squarely on the customer.
+Today’s corporate priorities are centered squarely on the customer.
 The executives who took part in our survey rated sustaining customer loyalty, improving customer service and experience and building customer trust as their top three priorities, with each being a priority with nearly a third of respondents.

 Just behind, in fourth place, 29 percent of executives also said that enhancing their supply chain agility and flexibility, arguably the backbone of a customer-centric business model, would be a top priority in the coming year).

 “As a consumer living in China, I would say that we have some of the most technologically advanced customers in the world,” says Jessie Qian, Head of Consumer Markets at KPMG in China.
-While the digital behaviours of Chinese consumers may be similar to those in Western markets, there are some big differences in attitudes.
+While the digital behaviors of Chinese consumers may be similar to those in Western markets, there are some big differences in attitudes.